firdaussuhaimi/firdausbot/README.md

   - `/makanmana` - Suggests a random place to eat from a list.
   - `/waktusolat` - Shows prayer times based on the location.
   - `/lokasiwaktusolat` - Lists all available location codes for prayer times.
-  - `/quest` - Reminds everyone to check their daily quest from OwO bot.

 ## Installation